s277945/PULSeBS_12/retrospective/sprint 1.md

     - In general our estimations were pretty accurate, in fact our task estimation error ratio is just 1.03

 - What lessons did you learn (both positive and negative) in this sprint?
+- comunication/coordination between ALL team members is crucial

 - Which improvement goals set in the previous retrospective were you able to achieve?
     - We spent more time in the beginning to carefully design the database, so that we didn't need to modify the db schema during the sprint
     - We managed to improve our time estimation